Esri/calcite-app-components/src/components/calcite-action-bar/usage/basic.md

 #### Bottom Actions

-The bottom-actions slot renders `calcite-action`'s that stick to the bottom of the bar above the expand/collapse icon.
+The bottom-actions slot renders `calcite-action`s that stick to the bottom of the bar above the expand/collapse icon.

 ```html
 <calcite-action-bar>